oopaze/Contas-Organizer/README.md

 ### How to run

 At first you need to have the [Python-3.8](https://www.python.org/downloads/), the `python3-tk` and the `python3-pip` packages installed.

-Once you installed these two packages install, clone this repository with the command below:
+Once you installed these two packages, clone this repository with the command below:
 ```bash
 # cloning repository
 git clone git@github.com:oopaze/Contas-Organizer.git